Eugne8065/CefSharp.Tutorial/Sample1/Readme.txt

    ContextMenu>Enable NuGet Package Restore

 3> Rebuild Solution
+3.1> New file HDML open in repository "No.1"

 4> Close and Re>Open Visual Studio (not just the solution) You will otherwise not see the References to CefSharp and get corresponding errors